SteveWalsh1989/AnchorTabs/README.md

 - Per-window pinning, including multiple windows from the same app.
 - Open windows manager popover with focus, pin/unpin, and rename actions.
 - Drag-and-drop pin reordering plus overflow menu for tabs beyond the visible limit.
-- Missing-window handling for closed or unmatched pinned windows.
-- Local persistence for pins, custom names, and UI settings (`UserDefaults`).

-### Robust Window Mapping

-The app now uses stricter mapping rules so pins do not silently jump to the wrong window:

-- Uses `AXWindowNumber` when available.
-- For windows without `AXWindowNumber`, reuses runtime IDs by matching the underlying `AXUIElement`.
-- Generates unique runtime IDs for newly seen no-number windows.
-- Treats ambiguous matches as missing instead of auto-remapping to a potentially wrong window.

 ### Pinned Tab Context Menu